Real-Time Location Tracking for Field Teams

 The field rep carries the co-pilot

-The rep sees the day's route, customer sequence, updates, and required actions.
+The mobile app matters because that's where execution happens.
+The rep sees the day’s route, customer sequence, updates, and required actions.
 They check in, log status, capture proof of visit, and move.
 If the app is built right, it removes friction instead of adding admin work.
-That's critical, because field reps will reject anything that turns every stop into a paperwork drill.
+That’s critical, because field reps will reject anything that turns every stop into a paperwork drill.

 The app should help the rep do three things well: